6 Vet-Approved Nose Work Games for Dogs You Can Play Today

 If you have a bunch of boxes lying around, this nose work game is an excellent one to play.
 You’ll need a handful of boxes (preferably cardboard, though any kind of box will work as long as it isn’t see-through).

 To begin, you’ll place the boxes around a room and leave them with the tops open.
-Place a treat in one box, then give your dog the opportunity to sniff around until it finds the treat.
-And then, of course, let your pup eat the treat!
+Place a treat in one box, then give your dog the opportunity to sniff around until they find the treat.
+Then, of course, let your pup eat the treat!

 4. Guess Which Hand

-And yet another game you might have already played with your favorite pup is this one.
-All that’s required here is grabbing a few treats, putting one in your hand (where your dog can’t see which hand it’s in), then presenting both hands to your pet, so it’s able to figure out which hand holds the treat.
+Yet another game you might have already played with your favorite pup is this one.
+All that’s required here is grabbing a few treats, putting one in your hand (where your dog can’t see which hand it’s in), and then presenting both hands to your pet so they must figure out which hand holds the treat.

 Most dogs will signal which hand they think the treat is in by pawing, licking, or sniffing at it.
-Once your pet has chosen, open your hand to let it see if it’s correct.
-As with all nose work games, if your dog is correct, let it have its treat.
+Once your pet has chosen, open your hand to let them see if they are correct.
+As with all nose work games, if your dog is correct, let them have their treat.
 If incorrect, let your pup try again!

-Also, remember to switch up hands randomly so your dog doesn’t begin to think the treat is always in one certain hand, and so it doesn’t recognize a pattern of where the treat will be.
+Also, remember to switch up hands randomly so your dog doesn’t begin to think the treat is always in one certain hand and they don’t recognize a pattern of where the treat will be.

 5. Hide-and-Seek

 Hide-and-seek is probably the most difficult game on this list, but it’s also a lot of fun and will help train your dog’s nose well!
-And yes, it’s exactly what it sounds like.
+Yes, it’s exactly what it sounds like.

 You’ll need more than one person for hide-and-seek, as one person is necessary to keep hold of your dog while the other hides.
 To start, have the dog handler tell your pup to sit and stay.
 Then, have the hider go hide.
 Begin with easy spots to find when you’re the hider, such as beneath a table; you can work your way up to the back of the closet and harder places as your dog gets the hang of the game.
-When the hider is ready to be found, call the dog by saying something like “Find me!”.
-The hider will also need treats on hand to give your pup when it’s located its target.
+When the hider is ready to be found, call the dog by saying something like “Find me!”
+The hider will also need treats on hand to give your pup when they have located their target.

 Once your dog understands the game, you can make the hiding spots more challenging or even take the game outside to the backyard.
 Plus, this is a game the kids will love playing, so be sure to include them!